 *Note: These subpopulation counts do not add up to the total homeless population count, as people may fall into multiple categories.

 What causes homelessness?

 People become homeless for a variety of reasons, but the most common factor is that they cannot find housing they can afford.
 Now more than ever, there is a lack of housing that people with low incomes can afford.
-71 percent of extreme-low-income households are severely housing cost-burdened, spending more than half of their incomes on housing, putting them at great risk of instability and homelessness.
+Low-income women of color are particularly cost-burdened, spending more than half of their incomes on housing, putting them at great risk of instability, eviction and homelessness.
 Confounding factors contributing to homelessness include chronic health conditions, domestic violence, and systemic inequality.

 What is the solution to homelessness?

 The solution to homelessness is housing!
 Housing provides a foundation from which a person or family can access the services and supports they need to achieve stability and work toward goals in their lives including employment, health, and recovery.